-Unrestricted

-General £ Total 2021 £ Totai 2020 £
+Total Total

+2022 2021

+£ ž.

-current year bad debt reduction (149,722) (149,722) (7,323)
+Current year bad debt reduction (149,722)

-(149,722) (149,722) (7,323)
+1 k (149,722)

-During the financial year, the bad debt provision methodology was reviewed as the old methodology was deemed no longer appropriate.
-The review resulted in a large historical debt unwind this year.
-The current methodology assesses each category of debt for recoverability and provides for a relevant percentage.
+During 2021 financial year, the bad debt provision methodology was reviewed as the old methodology was deemed no longer appropriate.
+The review resulted in a large historical debt unwind in 2021.
+The methodology has continued in 2022 to assess each category of debt for recoverability and provides for a relevant percentage.